xyzesteban/amadeus/README.md

 - Drawing any number of notes in a canvas using a stylus (Tested with iPad/Apple Pencil setup).
 - Recoginition of notes via AWS Lambda & Rekognition; automatically placing identified note or symbol in the canvas.
 - Moving previously placed notes or symbols using the stylus.
-- Clearing all drwaings in the canvas for error recovery.
+- Clearing all drawings from the canvas in case of mistakes.

 ## AWS Rekognition